Hiker Challenge

 Required Orientation Sessions

-To have your questions answered, to meet fellow participants, and to improve the odds of your completing the challenge, we have set up orientation sessions at multiple locations across the region.
-We also offer online sessions as well.
-Waivers can be requested by marking “Request a Waiver” on the Registration form.
-They are available for past end to enders and those with extensive backpacking experiences.
+To have your questions answered, meet fellow participants, and improve the odds of completing the challenge, we have set up orientation sessions at multiple locations across the region.
+We also offer online sessions.
+Waivers are available for past end-to-end hikers and those with extensive backpacking experience, which can be requested by marking “Request a Waiver” on the Registration form.

-Orientation sessions are open to everyone, registered participants and those just looking for more information before making your decision.
-Sessions are in-person and via Zoom.
+Orientation sessions are open to everyone including registered participants and those looking for more information before making a decision.
+Sessions are in person and via Google Meet.

 Registered?
 Next Steps!

-• Send, by text, or email your picture to Steve, the Challenge Coordinator, at 606.
+Send, by text, or email your picture to Steve, the Challenge Coordinator, at 606.
 308.0625 with your name.
 Email is director@sheltoweetrace.org.
 This will help him and other Challenge leaders to begin to put names to faces.
-A serious task when we have several hundred registrants.
+A serious task when we have a large number of registrants.

-• Pick an Orientation session when the list of days and locations are released after December 2d.
+Pick an Orientation session (Required).
 You have a greater chance of completing the Challenge if you attend an Orientation session.
-They are set up across the region, some in-person, some online through Zoom.
+They are set up across the region, some in-person, some online through Google Meet.

-• Take a moment and review the STA Code of Conduct, please.
+Take a moment and review the STA Code of Conduct.
 The Code describes our expectations of participants and what you should expect from us.
 If you have questions, please let us know.

-• This is an STA member program, so your $30.00 fee is for your membership.
+This is an STA member program, so your $35.00 fee is for your membership.
 This is a requirement of our insurance provider, and we think it is valuable to you and us.
-The Event provider will charge you a small fee and $30.00.
-If you are not comfortable with paying online, please contact Steve to arrange alternate registration and payment.
+If you are not comfortable with paying online, click pay by check and send your check in to STA P.O.
+Box 6530, Florence, KY 41022.

 Links and Paperwork